 For those who aren’t regular watchers of the annual awards show, Oscar winners’ speeches getting censored is more common than you might think.
 Whether they accidentally drop an F-bomb or embark on an incoherent, profanity-filled rant, there’s no telling what will happen when some of these celebrities have an open microphone in their hands.

-However, those holding out hope for a bleep or two at the upcoming Academy Awards may be disappointed to find out that, according to Bovada, odds are that it will be business as usual at the event and that everything will go smoothly (or in other words, it will be a family-friendly, swear-free show).
+However, those holding out hope for a bleep or two at the upcoming Academy Awards may be disappointed to find out that odds say it will be business as usual at the event and that everything will go smoothly (or in other words, it will be a family-friendly, swear-free show).

 Will Any Oscar Winner Be Bleeped During their Acceptance Speech?

 |Will Any Oscar Winner Be Bleeped During their Acceptance Speech?||Odds|

 Although “No” is winning out at the moment, anything can change between now and February, meaning it isn’t far-fetched for fans of the Oscars to start betting on “Yes” by showtime (especially since it isn’t behind by much).